eliac7/GutVault/README.md

   - **Language Aware:** Automatically detects and translates food names from your local language to English for consistent tracking.
   - **Local Caching:** Results are saved to your local database, making them instantly searchable for future entries without re-analyzing.
 - **📈 Smart Correlations:** - Looks ahead 24 hours from every meal to detect associations with high pain or irregular bowel movements.
+  - **Stress Analysis:** Identifies if high stress days are more likely to result in symptom flare-ups.
   - **Trigger Probability:** Visual bar charts showing the likelihood of specific foods causing symptoms.
 - **🔍 Advanced History Management:** - Filter logs by **Date Range**, **Bristol Type**, or **Text Search** (find specific notes or foods).
   - Edit or delete any entry.